PJI formally launched on Tuesday, March 16, 2021.

 Access to Justice at Home: If Not Now, When?

 Thanks to everyone who helped us celebrate this important milestone.
-Relive the event by viewing the recording below!
+Relive the event by viewing the full recording below:

 Access to justice for victims of atrocity crimes is rare in the best of times.
 In this time of global crisis that is even more true.
 While international mechanisms and universal jurisdiction in foreign courts provide vital access to justice for some victims, they can only address a fraction of the cases.
 With the global pandemic and economic crises, access to justice for victims of atrocity crimes in their home countries presents an even more urgent challenge now and for the foreseeable future.

 In this context, we were delighted to announce the launch of our new international human rights organisation, Partners in Justice International (PJI).
 PJI builds on the extensive experience of co-directors Maxine Marcus and Kathleen Roberts, by partnering with local justice actors